Hedron LogoAfternoon

 Over 5M calls: $0.0006 each

-How it works: Track cumulative usage, apply the right rate as customers cross thresholds
+How it works: Track cumulative usage and apply the correct rate as customers cross thresholds.

 Customers commit to a minimum monthly spend.
-Extra usage beyond what's included costs more.
+Extra usage beyond what is included costs more.

 How it works: Charge the minimum every month.
-If they use more than included, add overage fees.
+If they use more than what is included, add overage fees.

 Prepaid Credits